Adjoint methods for static Hamilton-Jacobi equations: Eikonal-like equation in bounded domain

-So, by using Lemma $\ref{LHJ6}$ we get the lemma.\\\\ As normal, if we can bound $\int_{U} \sigma^{\epsilon}dx$ independently of $\epsilon$ then everything is fine, we can get the result.
-However, it's really a big deal here.
-We will show the reasons why in a moment.\\\h Choose $f=1$ then ($\ref{HJ26}$) reads
+So, by using Lemma \ref{LHJ6}, we get the lemma.\\\\ As normal, if we can bound $\int_{U} \sigma^{\epsilon}dx$ independently of $\epsilon$ then the result follows immediately as one can see later by using the same arguments as in Section 2.
+However, it's not easy to bound $\int_{U} \sigma^{\epsilon}dx$ here.
+We will show the reasons why in the following discussions.\\ Choose $f=1$ then ($\ref{HJ26}$) reads

 And also Lemma $\ref{LHJ5}$ reads